codesharedot/dex-price/README.md

-# newyork-exchange price
+# top price

-Gets the newyork-exchange price with Python (from JSON).
+Gets the top price with Python (from JSON).

 https://pythonbasics.org